 - Sift dry ingredients together (flour, baking soda, baking powder, salt, spices) before adding to the mixture

 - After 20 minutes check the middle of the cake with a toothpick.
-Bake until toothpick inserted comes out clean.
+Bake until the toothpick inserted comes out clean.
 Let them cool on a cooling rack

-2. How to make cream cheese mousse
+2. How to make the cream cheese mousse filling

-3. How assemble this Carrot mousse cake
+3. How to assemble this Carrot mousse cake

 Tip.: Worth measuring the cream cheese mousse before piping so that the two cream layers are even.
 Set some cream cheese mousse aside for decoration.

-Carrot mousse cake
+Other Carrot cake recipes

-- 160 g AP flour
+- 160 g (1⅓ cups) All purpose flour sifted

 - ½ teaspoon Baking powder